 - Phosphorus: Itching of scalp, dandruff, falling of hair in large bunches.

-- Psorinum: Dandruff smells badly.
-Humid eruption on scalp, hair matted, Hair dry.
+- Psorinum: Dandruff smells bad.
+Humid eruption on the scalp, hair matted, Hair dry.

-- Sulphur: The patient suffers from skin ailments, skin is coarse and dry, burns, itchy.
-Reddish boils appear on the scalp, dandruff is powdery in nature
+- Sulfur: The patient suffers from skin ailments, skin is coarse and dry, burns, and itchy.
+Reddish boils appear on the scalp, dandruff is powdery

 - Sepia: Dandruff in circles, like ringworm.
 Moist scalp, hair falls out, pimples on forehead near hair.